-My research interests include: Topological Foundations, Programming Languages, Type Theory, Recursion Theory, Complexity Theory, and Information Theory.
+My research interests include: Programming Languages, Type Theory, Complexity Theory, and Algorithmic Information Theory.

 For my undergraduate thesis, I worked with Eugene Wallingford.
 I designed and implemented Fuga, a folding language inspired by Io.
 It combines the object-oriented and homoiconic programming paradigms.

 For my master's thesis, I worked with Luís Antunes and André Souto.
 I studied sophistication, a lossy version of Kolmogorov complexity.
 I published two papers.
 My master's thesis A Monotone Modal Logic for Algorithmic Statistics was an attempt to simplify algorithmic statistical reasoning by drawing a correspondence between algorithmic statistics and monotone modal logic.